Kim St-Pierre

-Kim St-Pierre (born December 14, 1978) is a Canadian ice hockey player.
+Kim St-Pierre (born December 14, 1978) is a Canadian former ice hockey goaltender.
 She is a three-time Olympic gold medallist and five-time IIHF world champion.
 She was announced as a Hockey Hall of Fame inductee on June 24, 2020.
 She was named to the Order of Hockey in Canada in 2022.

 Playing career

-McGill
+University

 In 1998-99, she was the top rookie for the McGill Martlets women's ice hockey team.
 She was also the first woman in Canadian Interuniversity Sports history to win a men’s regular season game when McGill University defeated Ryerson University on November 15, 2003, by a score of 5–2.